layumi/University1652-Baseline/README.md

 ![](https://github.com/layumi/University1652-Baseline/blob/master/docs/index_files/Data.jpg)

-This repository contains the dataset link and the code for our paper [University-1652: A Multi-view Multi-source Benchmark for Drone-based Geo-localization](https://arxiv.org/abs/2002.12186).
+This repository contains the dataset link and the code for our paper [University-1652: A Multi-view Multi-source Benchmark for Drone-based Geo-localization](https://arxiv.org/abs/2002.12186), ACM Multimedia 2020.
+The offical paper link is at https://dl.acm.org/doi/10.1145/3394171.3413896.
 We collect 1652 buildings of 72 universities around the world.
 Thank you for your kindly attention.

 **Task 1: Drone-view target localization.** (Drone -> Satellite) Given one drone-view image or video, the task aims to find the most similar satellite-view image to localize the target building in the satellite view.